chnirt/react-sendbird-messenger/README.md

 -   How to set alias path via webpack in CRA (create-react-app) and craco?: https://stackoverflow.com/questions/56387849/how-to-set-alias-path-via-webpack-in-cra-create-react-app-and-craco

 -   Configuring absolute paths in React for Web without ejecting [en-US] : https://dev.to/bybruno/configuring-absolute-paths-in-react-for-web-without-ejecting-en-us-52h6

+-   How to fix build failures with `create-react-app` in production: https://community.netlify.com/t/how-to-fix-build-failures-with-create-react-app-in-production/17752